 Shameik Moore - Miles Morales

-Miles had a trio of quotes in this trailer from Across the Spider-Verse, the first of which coming when he told Spider-Man 2099 (Miguel O'Hara), "You can't ask me not to save my father."
-Additionally, his conversation with Gwen Stacy about her knowledge of his father being destined to die, asking her, "You knew?"
+Miles had a trio of quotes in this trailer from Across the Spider-Verse, the first of which coming when he told Spider-Man 2099, "You can't ask me not to save my father."
+Additionally, the trailer highlighted Miles' disappointment with Gwen Stacy for not telling him about his dad's potential fate, asking her, "You knew?"

 Hailee Steinfeld - Gwen Stacy